soyart/ssg/README.md

 ## `Impl`

-`Impl` is a Go function called on a file during filesystem directory walk.
+`Impl` is a Go function called on a file during directory walk.
 To reduce complexity, ignored files and ssg headers/footers are not sent to `Impl`.
 This preserves the core functionality of the original ssg.

-An example of `Impl` would be the [index generator](./index.go), which intercept all unignored files

 > When using `Impl`, `HookAll` or `HookGenerate` are not called
-> unless explicitly called in the Impl.
+> unless explicitly implemented to do so.
 >
-> HTTP-back-end-style *middlewares* can be implemented with `Impl`,
+> Type `ssg.Ssg` provides a method `ImplDefault() Impl`,
+> and the return value can be used to implement vanilla ssg-go behavior,
-> as shown in the [soyweb index generator](./soyweb/index.go).
-Here,
+> enabling HTTP-middleware-style composing as shown in the [soyweb index generator](./soyweb/index.go).
-> the generator `Impl` sees if it needs to create an index for a directory,
 >
+> Here, the generator `Impl` sees if it needs to create an index for a directory,
 > and, if not, simply passes the data back to ssg-go default implementation.
+>
 > If it needs to generate an index, then it creates a new output file,
 > and passes that to the standard ssg-go implementation, allowing all
 > the features such as header/footer combination and hooks to continue to work.